gShivam29/YT-Playback-Speed/README.md

    - Click **"Load unpacked"**
    - Select the extension folder

-4. **Done!** Open YouTube — the playback speed will be set automatically.
+4. **Done!** Open YouTube, the playback speed will be set automatically.

 ---